robbymckilliam/FastOptimalQAM/README.md

 bash build.sh

 will compile the latex file qamreceiver.tex.
 The source code is contained in the code/java/ directory.
+This directory also contains the source code for the paper

+Robby G. McKilliam, Daniel J. Ryan, I. Vaughan L. Clarkson and Iain B. Collings.
+"Block noncoherent detection of hexagonal QAM".
+Australian Communications Theory Workshop.
+Canberra, Australia, 2010.